 If you have missed more than one pill, and have had sexual intercourse without barrier contraception around the time of the missed pill, you may require emergency contraception – contact your pharmacy, GP or sexual health clinic for advice.

 There are a number of side effects associated with taking the combined pill.
 The main one to be aware of is that It increases your risk of experiencing a blood clot so you should always take the time to learn what the signs are in case this should occur.

 Less common side effects (affecting up to 1 in 100 people) include:

 Rare side effects (affecting up to 1 in 10,000 people) include:

 Certain drugs can interact with Gedarel, reducing its effectiveness.
 These are:

-Always inform your doctor that you are taking Gedarel before being prescribed with additional medicines and let your doctor know about any current medication you are taking before starting the pill.
+Always inform your doctor that you are taking Gedarel before being prescribed additional medicines and let your doctor know about any current medication you are taking before starting the pill.

-Gedarel can be used for period delay by running two packs together rather than having the usual seven day break in between pill packs.
+Gedarel can be used for period delay by running two packs together rather than having the usual seven-day break in between pill packs.
 This will delay your period for an additional 21 days.